dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 ###**How do I scale DreamFactory to handle a large volume of API calls and data?**

-DreamFactory is installed as a LAMP stack (or Windows WAMP or Mac MAMP).
+DreamFactory is installed as a Linux LAMP stack, Windows WAMP stack or Mac MAMP stack.
 Web servers route the API requests to DreamFactory, and DreamFactory returns JSON (or XML) back to your client applications.
 DreamFactory supports Apache, NGINX, and IIS web servers.

 DreamFactory scales horizontally.
 To handle your API throughput requirements (i.e. the API calls coming from client applications), you can deploy and load balance as many web servers as you need.

 DreamFactory also scales vertically.
 You need to install DreamFactory on servers with sufficient memory, disk space, and processing speed to handle your loads.

 DreamFactory has its own MySQL database, which stores users and roles (i.e. end users of your client applications).
 You can customize the MySQL schema and use the MySQL database for application data (there’s an API called ‘/db’ for the MySQL database).
-You can deploy DreamFactory on an any server infrastructure (on premises, cloud IaaS, and PaaS) and the MySQL database can handle millions of end users.
+You can deploy DreamFactory on an any server (on premises, cloud IaaS, and PaaS) and the MySQL database can handle millions of end users.
 You can also use the same database management tools you use today for backing up and replicating data in the MySQL database.

 ###**How can I learn to build an app using DreamFactory?**

 Before building your first application, it’s important to understand how REST APIs work.
 If you don’t understand REST APIs, read up on REST first.
 In a nutshell, each API call you make to DreamFactory is simply requesting a resource with a specific URL path.
-You can pass parameters in your API calls, such as a sort order or filter string, and these parameters are part of the URL path (appended as parameters in the URL).
+You can pass parameters in your API calls, such as a sort order and filter string, and these parameters are part of the URL path (appended as parameters in the URL).
 In effect, querying backend data with the API is asking DreamFactory to return data from a specific URL endpoint.
 This is a different paradigm than writing a SQL query or a stored procedure to return data from the server.

-The easiest way to start using DreamFactory is to sign up for a free hosted account on [www.dreamfactory.com](http://www.dreamfactory.com) or install DreamFactory on your local machine or server with one of the [Bitnami installers](https://bitnami.com/stack/dreamfactory).
+The easiest way to start using DreamFactory is to sign up for a free hosted developer environment on [www.dreamfactory.com](http://www.dreamfactory.com) or install DreamFactory on your local machine or server with one of the [Bitnami installers](https://bitnami.com/stack/dreamfactory).
 The best way to create your first app is to follow the steps in the Quickstart tab of the DreamFactory Admin Console.
 You should also browse the API docs tab to try out some of the API calls to the ‘/db’ API which returns data from the MySQL database that comes installed with DreamFactory.

-After that, you should follow the [blog tutorials](Blogs) and [screencasts](Screencasts) to build a simple application using your favorite frontend technology.
-If you still need help, you should search the [community forum](http://community.dreamfactory.com/) or send an email to support@dreamfactory.com.
+After that, you should follow the [tutorials](Tutorials) and [screencasts](Screencasts) to build a simple application using your favorite front-end framework.
+If you still need help, check out the [community forum](http://community.dreamfactory.com/) or send an email to support@dreamfactory.com.

 ###**Is there a product roadmap?**